mzilley/drkhera/src/index.md

     Andrology Research, the Medical Director of the Baylor Executive Health Program and the

     Medical Director of the Scott Department of Urology.
-He also serves as President-Elect of
+He also serves as President of

     the Sexual Medicine Society of North America.